Exploring Writing through Still Life K-1

 “I Can…”

-• I can take a role in acting out an original script.
+• I can play a role in an addition tableau.

 Essential Questions